Advanced level English

 indeed, while things are slowly changing, there is still a

-strong lobby of conservative thinkers in the USA who
+strong lobby of conservative climate-change sceptics in the USA - encouraged by the election of Donald Trump - who

 argue that global warming is not man-made, so there is no point in